українська федерація йоги

 I must say that the main terminological problem inherent in both methods of description is the lack of convex separation of active and passive attentions.

-Active attention is associated with the acquisition of new knowledge (for example, when we do not just look, but look closely in search of previously an unnoticed detail or we solve a problem that we don’t know how to solve).
+Active attention is associated with the acquisition of new knowledge (for example, when we do not just look, but look closely in search of a previously unnoticed detail or we solve a problem that we don’t know how to solve).
 Passive attention, on the other hand, is holding attention without such a task.
 For example, a gaze at one point or a mechanical repetition of a mantra.
 In practice, it is easy to notice the difference between these types of attention, but there are no special terms that distinguish them.

 bhāvanā